TMU Bold: Football

+Ice hockey

+Men's ice hockey

+The Bold men's ice hockey team, initially called the Ryerson Rams men's ice hockey team, was first fielded on the same year the institute was created in 1948.
+They joined the OUA in the 1971-72 season, and have played their home games at the Mattamy Athletic Centre in the 2012-13 season.
+The Bold made it to the Queen's Cup finals in 2024 and 2025, and made it to the national University Cup playoffs in 2022, 2024, and 2025.
+The men's ice hockey team's first home game of each season is celebrated as the university's homecoming game, since the school hasn't had a football team since 1964.

 Women's ice hockey

 The Bold women's ice hockey program first began competing in the OUA in the 2011-12 season and were led by the team's current head coach, Lisa Haley.
 The team first qualified for the OUA playoffs in 2015 and have also made the playoffs in 2018, 2019, and 2020, with their best finish as OUA Semi-Finalists in the latter two years.

 Women's volleyball

 In women's volleyball, the Mattamy Athletic Centre hosted the 2017 U Sports Women's Volleyball Championship in which the Rams placed 7th losing in the Quarterfinals to the eventual silver medalist Alberta Pandas.
 The Mattamy Athletic Centre hosted the 2018 OUA Quigley Cup in Women's Volleyball which the Rams won, defeating the McMaster Marauders 3-1 in the championship match to win their first Quigley Cup.
 The Rams moved on to the 2018 U Sports Women's Volleyball Championship and won the U Sports National Title defeating the Alberta Pandas three games to one in the championship match.
 This was the first U Sports championship title in school history.